 To this end, the Lang Center commits to preparing students for responsible, ethical action via academic coursework and co-curricular training; supporting students with human, social, and financial capital; and building dialogue and social networks among students, alumni, staff, faculty, and community members (including advisers, collaborators, and partners).

 Students can apply for three types of grants through the Lang Center: internships, projects, and faculty-sponsored engaged research.
 Applications for each type of grant are submitted to the Lang Center online via Qualtrics.
 Announcements of the availability of grants are made in the fall semester, along with instructions for application procedures.
-All applicants are required to have an advising session with a Lang Center staff member before they apply.
+All applicants are required to have an advising session with a Lang Center Associate or Lang Center staff member before they apply.
 For answers to frequently asked questions, please refer to Summer Funding Opportunities FAQs [SwatPDF].